 Ms. Hanna is recognized as a nationwide leader in securities enforcement matters in the 2014-2019 editions of Chambers USA: America’s Leading Lawyers for Business and was recognized as a leading attorney in the area of Securities Regulation in the 2016-2019 editions of The Best Lawyers in America®.
 She previously served as the Co-Chair of the DC Bar Committee on Broker-Dealer Regulation and SEC Enforcement.
 Ms. Hanna is also a regular speaker at industry conferences concerning law enforcement matters and corporate governance issues.

 Prior to co-founding the firm, Ms. Hanna worked at Willkie Farr & Gallagher LLP, Foley & Lardner LLP and Morrison Foerster.
-During law school, Ms. Hanna participated in the Summer Honors Program at the Securities and Exchange Commission, in the Division of Enforcement.
-Prior to attending law school and business school, she ran an entertainment company, where she managed the professional and business careers of a number of Grammy Award-winning artists.
+Ms. Hanna also worked in the Summer Honors Program at the Securities and Exchange Commission, in the Division of Enforcement.
+Prior to attending law school and business school, she ran an entertainment company, where she managed the professional and business careers of a number of Grammy Award-winning musicians.

 Ms. Hanna graduated from the United Nations International School in New York City, and from Tufts University (B.A.
 Sociology, 1993).
-She received a law degree and an MBA from Georgetown University in 2001.
+She received a JD and an MBA from Georgetown University in 2001.
 She is active in the Georgetown MBA Alumni Advisory Counsel, several charitable organizations, and also devotes time to pro bono activities.